davidkonrad/SimplyDialogs/README.md

 * No forced styling (beyond very basics), adopts the current "theme"
 * Small footprint, JS + CSS less than 10k.
 Without beep sound less than 5k.

 The dialogs currently looks like this in Chrome.
-Be aware that there are differences in the look of unicode emojis, but the used emojis are supported by alle the major browsers :
+Be aware that there are differences in the look of unicode emojis, but the default unicodes are supported by alle the major browsers :
 <p float="left">
 <img src="assets/alert.png" width="200">
 <img src="assets/confirm.png" width="200">